 What is an Accessory Dwelling Unit?

 An accessory dwelling unit (or ADU) is a smaller, separate living unit within, attached to, or sometimes independent of a single-family house.
 They are typically within a home, in a basement or upper floor, above a garage, or in a small detached structure in a backyard.
-They are sometimes called Granny Flats, Secondary Dwellings, Sidekick Houses, Garden Suites, Lane Houses, Backyard Cottages, and In-Law Units.
+They are sometimes called Granny Flats, Secondary Dwellings, Sidekick Houses, Garden Suites, Lane Houses, Backyard Cottages, and Mother-in-law Suites.
 ADUs could be rented out by the homeowner for supplemental income or be occupied by friends, family, or caregivers for free.